raminjafary/js-test/README.md

-You have three to four hours since forking this repository to accomplish these tasks.
-Once you are finished, please submit a PR.

 ### Problems

 1. Delay the execution of multiple variadic function invokations by variable number of milliseconds and only let the last function call to pass through.
 The test (`tests/1.test.js`) should pass.
 Example: